acidburn0zzz/cubemail/plugins/tasklist/helpdocs/en_US/manage.rst

 * ``Organizer``: The user organizing (creating) the task.
 This is set to the default identity of the logged in user, but a diferent identity for this user can be selected.
 * ``Add Assignee``: Type three letters of the username, and the search box will show a dropdown list of relevant users.
 Then clieck the 'Add Assignee' button.
-* ``Invitation/notification comment``: When a user is assigned to a task, an email notificatino is sent out.
-This field is giving the opportunity to add extra test to this mail notification.
+* ``Invitation/notification comment``: When a user is assigned to a task, an email notification is sent out.
+This field is giving the opportunity to add extra text to this mail notification.

    **Attachments**